Updated November 15, 2023

 Head To Head Comparison Between CFA vs CA (Infographics)

 Below is the top 5 difference between CFA vs CA

 A CFA Candidate is eligible to appear for the CFA Exam only after his graduation or in the last year of his graduation.
-To earn CFA Charter, the candidate must submit an experience of 4 years of work experience to the CFA University.
-To keep using the CFA® Designation, an annual membership fee is required with an attestation of the code of ethics and professional conduct.
+To earn the CFA Charter, the candidate must submit an experience of 4 years of work experience to the CFA University.
+To keep using the CFA® Designation, an annual membership fee is required, with an attestation of the code of ethics and professional conduct.

 Comparison Table Between CFA vs CA

 Let us examine some of the differences between CFA vs CA: